 - Use a cookie scoop or large spoon to scoop 1 ½ Tbsp. of cookie dough into balls.
 Place cookie dough balls at least 2 inches apart on the prepared baking sheets.

 - When cookies have cooled, make the buttercream frosting.
-In the bowl of a stand mixer using a paddle attachment (or in a large bowl using a handheld electric mixer), beat room temperature butter and shortening on high speed until smooth.
-Add the vanilla and beat on high speed until blended.
-Be sure to stop to scrape the bowl as you're mixing.
-With the mixer running on low speed, slowly add the sugar.
-When all of the sugar has been added, turn up the speed to medium and beat until blended.
-The frosting will be a little bit dry.
-Add the cream (or milk) and beat at high speed until the frosting is light and fluffy.
-(Keep scrolling to read about the simple method I used to decorate these cookies!)
+In the bowl of a stand mixer using the paddle attachment (or in a large bowl using a handheld electric mixer), beat butter on medium-high speed until smooth.
+Add vanilla and beat on medium-high speed until blended.
+Slowly add sugar, beating well on medium speed and scraping the bowl often.
+When all sugar is added the frosting will be slightly dry.
+Add cream and beat on high speed until the frosting is light and fluffy.